bgamari/ghc-wiki-import/commentary/packages/ghc-packages-proposal.md

-There are two quite separate issues, addressed in the following two sections
+There are two quite separate issues, addressed in the following two sections.
+But before we start, note that we take for granted the following

+- Each package has a globally-unique name, organised by some social process

+This assumption is deeply built into Cabal, and lots of things would need to change if it wasn't met.

 ##